Paul-creator2000/Race-Day/README.md

 # Race-Day

+This is a project from my full-stack engineering career path on codecademy.

-This is a program to regester runners for a race and give them instructions.
+This program regesters runners for a race and gives them instructions.

 ## Disclaimer